connor-oreilly/Cores-CFG/README.md

 ## Installation

 ### Supported Operating Systems
 All Operating Systems will work with the config, however only Windows 7, 8, 8.1, and 10 are fully supported, tested and feature fledged.
+Support outside of these systems is limited to the config, and I am not responsible for any damages caused by the end user.

 ### How to Install